Picking-gh/wfs.js/README.md

 ## web side usage

 See client directory.
 No http server in this fork.
 Just browse the html file after all IPs are properly set and your websocket server is started.

+rtsp url is set in the html file.
+Yes, this is a normal player now.

 ##  See also